egidijusk/psdk-android-sdi-reference-app/README.md

 When raising JSD tickets, please enable specific component logs and attach them as part of ticket

-Below instructions are only for onDevice Trinity (T650) terminal integrations for other integration models please contact Verifone support team for assistance
+Below instructions are only for onDevice Trinity or Neo terminal integrations for other integration models please contact Verifone support team for assistance

+The log files are available under recsources/log_files

 ## General for all issues
 Enable SDI logs (SDI_log.conf is included in root directory of this project)